IBM/cpdctl/README_command_reference.md

 <dd>The ID of the job run.
 Can be used to search parent job of a job run.</dd>
 <dt>--limit (int64)</dt>
 <dd>The limit of the number of items to return, for example limit=50.
 If not specified a default of 100 will be used.</dd>
+<dt>--next (string)</dt>
+<dd>The optional 'next' field from the response in string format, can be used to get the next batch.\nThe response can contain up to 200 results in a batch, if there are more results, a 'next' field is returned in the response which can be used to get the next batch.
+Supported on CP4D releases 3.5.3+.</dd>
 </dl>

 <a id='job_create'></a>